FarkostInteractive/VerdantPage/Documentation/UserGuide/UsingAffectors.md

 ## Affectors

-Each affector component is slightly different, but they all share some commonalities.
+Each affector component is slightly different, but they share a common core.
 When you add an affector it will automatically add a VerdantShapeDescriptor, just like VerdantObject does.
 Affectors need to have a shape as it determines how their marks will look.
 You can use any mesh you like, though you might find that simple shapes like spheres or boxes often leave the clearest marks.
 Just like with colliders it's usually best to use the simplest shape you can!

 Affectors only leave marks when they are close to the ground, so a rolling ball will only influence its contact area and a falling pillar will leave a mark in its shape.
 The allowed distance to the ground can be set with the parameter Ground Distance, and for cases where you just want the affector to mark regardless you can set Ignore Height to true.